-SECTION 19: CONFINED SPACE ENTRY
+17. CONFINED SPACE ENTRY

 The dangers of hazards that cannot be easily seen, smelled, heard, or felt can represent a deadlier risk to persons working in confined areas.
-Before entering a confined space, employees must be properly trained and follow safety procedures.
+Before entering a confined space, employees should be properly trained and follow safety procedures.
+See Appendix A for policy and permit.